Use a text-only or visual index to organize blog posts.

 - To create a multi-column index, check Break Into Multiple Columns to create a multi-column index.
 We recommend this option if your index will occupy a full page and/or if you have a lot of content to display.

 - Select a criteria from the Group By drop-down menu.
 The criteria displays as the headings for your index.
 Select Month or Year to organize your index chronologically or Tag or Category to organize it by subject matter.
 For more detailed steps, visit Archive blocks<.

 Create a visual index

-On the new page, click an insert point and add the Summary Block.
+- On the new page, click Add Block and select Summary.

-Note: Summary Blocks are available in Wall, Carousel, List, and Grid designs.
-You can start with any design and modify the block later.
+Note: Summary blocks can display in Wall, Carousel, List, or Grid designs.
+You can change the design at any time.